-ShipBob’s software, including its inventory management features, enables tracking of all your products, ultimately helping you make more accurate purchasing and production decisions to save on inventory costs.
+ShipBob’s software, including its inventory management features, enables tracking of all your products, ultimately helping you make more accurate purchasing and production decisions to save on inventory and logistics costs .
 Best of all, you don’t have to invest in a warehouse, land, infrastructure, equipment, warehouse management system, and workforce, or learn the ins and outs of operational protocols and regulations.

 3. Convenient locations